RifkyA911/RifkyA911/README.md

 - Blender Enthusiast

 <h3 id="Perform">💻 Basic Knowledge Skills :</h3>
-Programming Languages, Development Tools, and other things that I ever like to use work with.
+Some Programming Languages, Development Tools, and other things that I ever like to use work with.
 <br><br>
 <details>
 <table>